Mountain Biking vs. Road Biking: Which is Right for You?

 Road biking, on the other hand, gives you steady-state cardio and helps you build endurance while also working on your lower body strength.
 Longer rides help you maximize your cardiovascular health and burn calories.
 If you value long-distance endurance and speed, this is the workout for you.

-Is Mountain Biking Difficult?
+Is Mountain Biking Hard?

-We could say “it’s as easy as riding a bike,” but all joking aside, mountain biking is certainly a step up from road biking in terms of difficulty.
+Yes, mountain biking can be physically and technically demanding, and is certainly a step up from road biking in terms of difficulty.
 Beginners find it tough yet rewarding.
 If you’re looking to ease your learning curve, guided trail rides and beginner-friendly rentals like what WildSide offers are the way to go.

 Even at the beginner level, however, you’re bound to encounter some unpredictability.
 This is a good thing!
 Every time you surmount an unexpected obstacle, you’ll build greater confidence in yourself as a mountain biker.